nozomi199/qimen_star/README.md

 qimen_star
 ==========

+Declaration to the world and universe.

 Qimen Star is end of support and discontinue to maintain.

-All karma and risk is owned by users and forker (fork from this repo.), and othing relationsip, karma and risk from founder(summer179).
+All karma and risk is owned by users and forker (fork from this repo.), and no any relationship, karmas and risks from founder(summer179).

 2023-03-07

 ==========